The Injury Lawyers can offer No Win No Fee representation for asbestos related compensation claims.

 You may even be at risk if you lived near asbestos factories when you were younger or even cleaned the overalls of someone who worked in the factories or a profession were there may have been asbestos present.

-Recording the exposure: If you thing you have been exposed to asbestos you should seek medical advice and your GP will then be able to put a note in your medical records, they won't be able to predict whether or not you will become ill following your exposure but the notes in your records may help to diagnoses your illness later down the line.
+Recording the exposure: If you think you've been exposed to asbestos you should seek medical advice and your GP will then be able to put a note in your medical records, they won't be able to predict whether you will become ill following your exposure but the notes in your records may help to diagnose your illness later down the line.

 Evidence to prove exposure: If ever you are exposed to asbestos during your occupation, you employer should make a record in the accident book.
 However, the firm you work for may not be around some 20-40 years down the line when your problems start.
 It is therefore, I would say essential for you to seek a letter from your employer to confirm that they recognise your exposure and have made a note of it in the accident book.